Leask/dialog/README.md

 ![Cover](https://raw.github.com/Leask/dialog/master/images/cover.jpg "Cover")

-This project was initially created for my girl friend who is a English teacher.
+This project was initially created for my girl friend who is an English teacher.

 For OS X currently.